junxit/us-congress-bills-111/metadata.md

 - 2009-04-30 — Introduced in House
 - 2009-04-30 — Introduced in House
 - 2009-04-30 — Referred to the House Committee on Natural Resources.
+- 2009-05-06 — Referred to the Subcommittee on Insular Affairs, Oceans and Wildlife.
+- 2009-05-13 — Subcommittee Hearings Held.
+- 2009-06-10 — Committee Consideration and Mark-up Session Held.
+- 2009-06-10 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2009-06-10 — Subcommittee on Insular Affairs, Oceans and Wildlife Discharged.
+- 2009-07-10 — Placed on the Union Calendar, Calendar No. 108.
+- 2009-07-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-201.
+- 2009-07-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-201.